 You can choose to reward good behavior through financial rewards such as bonuses or gift cards, or offer non-monetary prizes such as days off, shorter work hours, food, or even assigning them to the shift or assignment of their choice.

 We all strive to grow and improve ourselves continuously.
-Keep things interesting and give your employees a goal to work towards.
+Keep things interesting and give your employees a goal.

 Establish goals that can be easily measured and review them periodically.
 A well-defined feedback process allows you to check on your teams’ progress and see how you can help them achieve their goals.